-Set ^D25 bit #6 to "1" to enable the use of AutoLoad + Form Feed.
+Set ^D25, bits 6 and 7 to enable the AutoLoad+FF feature.

 The Autoload + FF may be used in conjunction with a saved format that acts as a template for the form size used by the autoload feature.
 This method assures that the correct form size used is loaded at power up enabling the autoload feature to be used when the printer is powered on before sending print jobs.
 The saved format or template is typically a format with the header configured for the media size/type being used and is configured to not print automatically.
 Below is an example of a format that is being saved into memory that is used as an autoload template and sent to the printer as part of the printer's configuration.